-F. General Appearance
+G. General Appearance

 - 1. Uniforms shall be kept clean and neatly pressed. - 2.
-Patches shall be clean and not frayed. - 3.
-Uniforms with holes or showing excessive wear shall be not be worn. - 4.
+Patches shall be clean and not frayed.

+- 3. Uniforms and load bearing vests with holes or showing excessive wear shall be not be worn. - 4.
 Uniforms shall be kept buttoned, zipped, and snapped in the manner they were designed to be worn unless otherwise specified in this directive. - 5.
 Items carried in the pockets will not protrude or present a bulky appearance. - 6.
 The uniform shirt will be tucked into the trousers with the vertical edge lining up with the trouser fly opening.
 Any belt buckle will be centered on the same line. - 7.
 Metallic items will be free of corrosion and polished, unless manufactured to be non-reflective. - 8.
-Shoes and boots will be kept clean and highly polished.
+Shoes and boots will be kept clean and/or highly polished.

-G. Wearing the Uniform
+H. Wearing the Uniform

 - 1. In additions to regular duty, Uniform Personnel shall wear a uniform for all court appearances.
 The uniform may also be worn to and from work and for authorized extraduty employment. - 2.
 Employees who have been suspended from duty shall not wear any part of the uniform for the duration of the suspension. - 3.
 The uniform will not be considered to be complete unless all component parts are present.
 Exceptions must be authorized by the Chief of Police or his designee. - 4.
-All members of the Department, regardless of rank, shall maintain a uniform for duty use in case of such events as, but not limited to, natural disasters and civil disturbances.
+All members of the Department, regardless of rank, shall maintain a class B or class B alternate uniform for duty use in case of such events as, but not limited to, natural disasters and civil disturbances. - 5.
+All officers regardless of rank shall maintain a full dress uniform.

-H. Inspections
+I. Inspections

-Uniform inspections will be conducted weekly and in accordance with policy # 202.0 - Department Property.
-The inspections will be documented on form # DPD 202.0C.
+Uniform inspections will be conducted monthly and in accordance with policy # 202.0 - Department Property.
+The inspections will be documented on form # DPD 202.0C Equipment and Uniform Inspection.

-Appendix
+J. Appendix

+Honor Guard

-Honor Guard Field Training Officer Warrant Unit School Resource Officer Traffic Wings Traffic Homicide Investigator Motor Carrier Safety Unit K-9 SWAT Team CALEA Waterborne Unit
+Field Training Officer Warrant Unit School Resource Officer Traffic Wings Traffic Homicide Investigator Motor Carrier Safety Unit K-9 SWAT Team CALEA Waterborne Unit Crisis Negotiation Unit

 Subject: Effective Date: Revised Date:

 Written Directive System March 26, 2009 March 10, 2022

 Title: Pages: Distribution:

 Dress Code - CID 3 All Members

-Cross Reference: Chief of Police Approval :
+Cross Reference: Chief of Police Approval:

 CALEA Reference Chapter 22.1.6 Todd Pinion